 - Have assets of $10 million or more;

-- Be a U.S. publicly traded corporation with a legal requirement to prepare and submit Forms 10-K, 10-Q, and 8-K to the Securities & Exchange Commission or an entity that was accepted into the 2019 CAP Program and agree to provide the IRS with quarterly financial statements and audited annual financial statements for the entity that was accepted into the Program.
+- Be a U.S. publicly traded corporation with a legal requirement to prepare and submit Forms 10-K, 10-Q, and 8-K to the Securities & Exchange Commission or an entity that was accepted into the 2020 CAP Program and agree to provide the IRS with quarterly financial statements and audited annual financial statements prepared in accordance with US GAAP for the entity that was accepted into the Program.

 - Not be under investigation by, or in litigation with, the IRS or another government agency that would limit the IRS' access to current corporate tax records; and

 - If currently under examination, must not have more than one filed return and one unfiled return open on the first day of the applicant's CAP year.

 - However, for 2021, if currently under examination, must not have more then two filed returns and one unfiled return open on the first day of the applicants CAP year

 A return is treated as closed for purposes of the return criterion if it has been 'closed in examination' or qualifies for one or more of the following exceptions:

 - Previously Closed Exception: Any previously closed return that has been reopened to process a claim or other adjustment;

 - LB&I Suspense Exception: Any return that has been placed in LB&I Suspense for a TEFRA Linkage, Advance Pricing Agreement, Competent Authority Assistance, or Fast Track Settlement;

 National Office Exception: Any return that is waiting for the National Office to issue published guidance or a ruling, such as Chief Counsel Advice (CCA), Private Letter Ruling (PLR), or Change in Accounting Method (CAM) Review;